CreepsterLGC/Core/README.md

 Bugs:
 ---
 If you found a bug you can contact me at anytime on GitHub, SpongePowered or you can use the [official thread](https://forums.spongepowered.org/t/core-v1-8-2b-kick-ban-mute-teleport-homes-warps-spawns-time-weather-and-much-more/9152) and report your bug in the comment section.

+Wiki:
+---
+The [wiki](https://github.com/CreepsterLGC/Core/wiki) provides useful information on installing & updating Core as well as its commands & permissions.
+Feel free to have a look at it!